-The National Terms and Conditions for the Employment of Registrars (NTCER) is designed to provide a fair and consistent basis from which both the GP registrar and employing practice may negotiate the registrar's employment terms and conditions.
+Rather, the NTCER is designed to provide a fair and consistent basis from which both the GP registrar and employing practice may negotiate the registrar's employment terms and conditions.

 The minimum standards GPRA and GPSA have agreed upon in the employment terms and conditions documented in the NTCER (the Agreement) are designed to promote the sustainable continuation of GP Specialist training on which the future of Australian general practice rests.